 You should never attempt to fix these internal problems yourself.
 Doing so is dangerous and can void your warranty.
 If your unit is leaking water, making loud banging noises, or showing a persistent error code that won’t clear, professional help is the only safe option.
 Our boiler repair service is available for all emergency heating issues.

 Regular maintenance is the best way to avoid these emergencies.
 An annual boiler service ensures that your system is running at peak efficiency and allows an engineer to spot potential issues before they lead to a total breakdown.
+All work carried out by Premier Gas engineers is registered with the Gas Safe Register — the official body for gas safety in the UK.

 Expert Heating Solutions in the North East